angristan/awesome-stars/README.md

 - [siteline/SwiftUI-Introspect](https://github.com/siteline/SwiftUI-Introspect) - Introspect underlying UIKit components from SwiftUI
 - [nerdsupremacist/FancyScrollView](https://github.com/nerdsupremacist/FancyScrollView) - A SwiftUI ScrollView Designed to imitate the App Store and Apple Music ScrollViews (with or without a Parallax Header)
 - [maustinstar/liquid](https://github.com/maustinstar/liquid) - Create a playful backsplash in SwiftUI.
-- [Pomanks/stretchy-header-to-navigation-bar](https://github.com/Pomanks/stretchy-header-to-navigation-bar) - A reproduction of the header view transition occurring in both Music/TV app on iOS and iPad OS
 - [bcylin/QuickTableViewController](https://github.com/bcylin/QuickTableViewController) - A simple way to create a UITableView for settings in Swift.
 - [angelolloqui/SwiftKotlin](https://github.com/angelolloqui/SwiftKotlin) - A tool to convert Swift code to Kotlin.
 - [jellyfin/Swiftfin](https://github.com/jellyfin/Swiftfin) - Native Jellyfin Client for iOS and tvOS